vmware-archive/gp-r/HomePage.md

 Note that the fetch function has a parameter, `n`, which sets the maximum number of records to retrieve.
 You probably always want to set this value to -1 to retrieve all of the records.
 I'm not sure why you would ever use this instead of the simpler dbGetQuery.

+# <a name="pivotalr"/> PivotalR on Pivotal Greenplum Database
+## Introduction
+[MADlib](http://madlib.net) is an open-source library for highly scalable in-database analytics, and it currently runs on Pivotal Greenplum Database and PostgreSQL.
+MADlib provides implicitly parallelized SQL implementations of statistical & machine learning models that run directly inside the database.
+Examples of algorithms currently available in MADlib include linear regression, logistic regression, multinomial regression, k-means clustering, naïve bayes, decision trees, random forests, support vector machines, Cox proportional hazards, conditional random fields, association rules, and latent dirichlet allocation.

+While end users benefit from MADlib’s high performance and scalability, its audience has previously been focused to those who are comfortable with modeling in SQL.
+[PivotalR](https://github.com/madlib-internal/PivotalR) is an R package that allows practitioners who know R but very little SQL to leverage the performance and scalability benefits of MADlib.

+More details around PivotalR will be added to this guide after its debut release in June 2013.

+## <a name="pivotalr_design"/> Design
+At their core, R functions in PivotalR:

+1. Translates R model formulas into corresponding MADlib SQL statements
+2. Executes these statements on the database
+3. Returns summarized model output to R

+This workflow allows R users to leverage the scalability and performance of in-database analytics without leaving the R command line.
+All of the computational heavy lifting is executed in-database, while the end user benefits from a familiar R interface.
+Compared with respective native R functions, we observe a dramatic increase in scalability and a decrease in running time, even after normalizing for hardware differences.
+Furthermore, data movement -- which can take hours for big data -- is eliminated via PivotalR.

 # Authors and Contributors
 This document is a project by Woo Jung (@wjjung317), Srivatsan 'Vatsan' Ramanujam (@vatsan) and Noah Zimmerman (@zimmeee)